Employer Branding: Definition, Process, Strategy, Measurement and Resources

 “Employer Branding is nothing new.
 Though you may only now be leaping on the bandwagon you already have an employer brand – it might not be the one you want.” – Matt Buckland, Head of Talent at Lyst

 Every company has a choice to make.
-Do they want to try and cultivate their brand, or are they happy for candidates to make up their own mind about the company?
+Do they want to try and cultivate their brand, or are they happy for candidates to make up their own minds about the company?

 How to build your employer brand

-Building your employer brand doesn't happen overnight.
-Not only are there a number of different moving pieces involved, but you need to get everyone in your team on the same page.
+Building your employer brand doesn’t happen overnight.
+Not only are there a number of different moving pieces involved, but you need to get everyone on your team on the same page.